DAIXK/farms/README.md

 Solana Yield Farming is a set of easy-to-use tools and blockchain contracts for yield optimization strategies.

-It is powered by Solana blockchain to allow for frequent automatic compounding, staking, and rebalancing
+It is powered by Solana blockchain to allow for frequent automatic compounding, staking, and rebalancin

 One of the distinct features of this platform is the On-chain Reference Database.
 Metadata for all objects: Tokens, Pools, Farms, Vaults, etc., is stored in the blockchain, so clients don't need any state or hard-coded data.